cdklabs/cdk-cicd-wrapper/docs/content/developer_guides/vcs_github.md

 # GitHub Integration - AWS CodeStar Connection

-To be able to use GitHub repositories in AWS CodePipeline with vanilla-pipeline, an AWS CodeStar Connection needs to be established.
+To be able to use GitHub repositories in AWS CodePipeline with {{ project_name }}, an AWS CodeStar Connection needs to be established.
 For more details go to the [GitHub connection](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html) page.

 ## Quick Setup